 - anxiety or depression

-People with PCOS often have co-existing chronic disorders such as diabetes, hypertension, and high cholesterol, and which should not be confounded as symptoms.
+People with PCOS often have co-existing chronic disorders such as diabetes, hypertension and high cholesterol, which should not be confounded as symptoms.
 These conditions lead to increased weight gain in PCOS patients.

-The treatment for PCOS consists if individually treating each accompanying symptom, and varies between patients, and the treatment is highly individualistic.
-Along with medication, lifestyle modification strategies such as physical exercise and healthy diet prove to be of equal benefit and significance as that of medications to treat PCOS.
+The PCOS symptoms and treatment varies from patient to patient, and the medication is highly individualistic.
+Along with medication, lifestyle modification strategies such as physical exercise and a healthy diet prove to be of equal benefit and significance as that of medications for the PCOS symptoms and treatment.

-PCOS is highly linked with obesity (excess fat tissue in the body), and hence as a lifestyle modification strategy, the doctor will first recommend losing weight by resorting to proper physical exercise and diet.
-The effectiveness of PCOS medications also tend to improve with reduced weight.
+PCOS is highly associated with obesity (excess fat tissue in the body).
+Hence, as a lifestyle modification strategy, the doctor will first recommend losing weight by resorting to physical exercise and diet.
+The effectiveness of PCOS medications also tends to improve with reduced weight.

-As aforementioned, a low-fat diet is associated with great improvements leading to alleviation of symptoms of PCOS.
-A typically recommended weight loss amounts to reduction of 5% of your body weight, for example: If your weight is say 60 kg, you need to lose your weight by atleast 3 kg to start with.
+As aforementioned, a low-fat diet is associated with significant improvements leading to the alleviation of symptoms of PCOS.
+A typically recommended weight loss amounts to a reduction of 5% of your body weight, for example: If your weight is say 60 kg, you need to lose your weight by at least 3 kg to start with.